DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 1    Chase   4   3   4
 2  Spencer   5   6   7
 ```
 What we have is a table, much like what we'd see in a spreadsheet.
+The first column is new, added by the program, but the others come from the csv file we just read.

 **Exercise.**  Run the code block